robb-j/r0b-blog/post/minimal-rpi-kiosk.md

 It disables the cursor and screensaver.
 Then runs chromium with \*all\* of the flags.
-Notably you'll want to change `http://yourfancywebsite.com` and set the `--window-size` of your display.
+Set `https://yourfancywebsite.com` to the website which you want to display.
+And set `--window-size` to the size of your display (it's horizontal first and vertical after the comma).

+> You may also want to uncomment `disable_overscan=1` in `/boot/config.txt`
+> so that the pi boots up using the full display.

 Now whenever the pi boots up it'll go into the console then on into chromium.
 If you want to exit you can hit `Alt+F4`, then enter `startx` to start up the browser again.